incisrdg/BB510-610_fall_2025/Week 8: Protein-protein docking (rigid-body docking: ClusPro, flexible docking: HADDOCK) and binding affinity calculations (PRODIGY, Boltz-2)/Week 8: Protein-protein docking (rigid-body docking: ClusPro, flexible docking: HADDOCK) and binding affinity calculations (PRODIGY, Boltz-2).md

 - Machine learning approaches learn interaction patterns directly from large datasets of protein sequences and structures, enabling end-to-end prediction of binding likelihoods and interfaces.

+Bonus: In this context, discuss why ensemble docking is particularly important for accurately modeling the binding of dimeric ligands to the receptor, considering receptor conformational heterogeneity and potential cooperative binding effects.
+(2 pts)

 ## Summary

 In this section, we will discuss various protein–protein docking methods, their theoretical foundations, and applications.
 Protein–protein docking is a computational strategy used to predict the structures of protein complexes from known subunits and represents an upper-level challenge built on protein structure prediction.
 The field has evolved over several decades, beginning with rigid-body docking in the 1970s–1980s, which relied on surface complementarity, advancing to scoring-based and flexible docking in the 1990s–2000s to account for side-chain and backbone motions, and later to ensemble docking, which incorporates conformational variability.
 Most recently, deep learning–based methods such as AlphaFold-Multimer have achieved unprecedented accuracy by leveraging large-scale sequence and structure datasets.